ON OUR RADAR

 Donna Vincent

-Fore Street Flea returns for its 2025 season on Sunday 18 May with stalls selling jewellery, crafts, clothing, records, second-hand items and food and drink.
+Fore Street Flea returns on Sunday 13 July with stalls selling jewellery, crafts, clothing, records, second-hand items and food and drink.

 There will also be live music, street performances and other activities.